NJ Immunization Requirements 2021-2022 School Year

 A. S. Faust School

 I would like to introduce myself.
-My name is Kristin Pacelli and I am pleased to be the new School Nurse here at A. S. Faust School.
+My name is Kristin Pacelli and I am pleased to be returning as the School Nurse here at A. S. Faust School.
 I look forward to working with such wonderful students, parents/guardians, staff and administration.

 My role as the school nurse here at Faust School is to provide health and nursing services for the students that attend the Preschool as well as those in Grades 5-8.
 The goal of the Nurse's Office is to support the educational process by promoting optimum wellness and working closely with parents/guardians, teachers, and administrator; assess and elevate the health needs of students; and to accomadate students with specific health concerns according to the National Association of School Nurses.